 11 About this we have much to say, but it is hard to explain, because you have become too weak to hear.
 12 For although by this time you should be teachers, you still need to have someone teach you the basic principles of God’s revelation.
 You still need milk, and not solid food.

 13 For everyone who lives on milk is not experienced in the word of righteousness, for he is a baby.
-14 But solid food is for those who are full grown, who use of it, have exercised their senses to discern good and evil.
+14 But solid food is for those who are full grown, who use of it, and exercise their senses to discern good and evil.

 Tell of God’s Wonders